touridev/onebitflix/README.md

 ### Prerequisites

 Docker and a text editor.
-I'm using VSCode
+I'm using VSCode.

-### Installing
+## Installing
 cd to the cloned folder
 ```
 $ docker-compose up -d --build